Lynda Resnick: Criticisms

+Water

 Growing water-intensive nut tree crops (a single almond requires 1.1 USgal of water) in the Central Valley drew criticism during the 2011–17 California drought.
 According to Forbes, Wonderful Company uses "at least 120 billion gallons [120 e9USgal] a year, two-thirds on nuts, enough to supply San Francisco's 852,000 residents for a decade."
 In addition, the Resnicks own a majority stake in the Kern Water Bank, "one of California's largest underground water storage facilities.
 It is capable of storing 500 billion gallons [500 e9USgal] of water.
 They have also partnered with the Central Valley Project and the State Water Project to bring water to Kern County, spending $35 million in recent years to buy up more water from nearby districts to replenish the Central Valley's supplies.

 At the same time as exporting almonds to Asia and other locations, they import Fiji bottled water from the South Pacific.
 Some foreign conservationists criticize the Resnicks for "hogging the archipelago's precious water supply... while island natives didn't always have water to drink themselves, due to crumbling and insufficient infrastructure."
 However, local officials support the investment Fiji water makes in the economy as "a critical contributor to the Fijian economy... and a gift to the Fijian tourism industry."

+POM pomegranate drink

 In addition, their claims for the POM pomegranate drink have been contested.
 According to Forbes, "The Federal Trade Commission filed a complaint in 2010 that the Resnicks' POM Wonderful had used deceptive advertising when marketing the antioxidant-rich drink as being able to treat, prevent or reduce the risk of heart disease, prostate cancer and erectile dysfunction.
 In 2012 a federal judge agreed that some of the ads were misleading.
 In 2013 FTC commissioners denied the Resnicks' appeal.
 In October 2015, the Resnicks asked the Supreme Court to take the case."
 In May 2016 the Supreme Court declined to take the case.